-Economic calendar , Will monitor the markets for any important developments on the trade front, the U.S. - China this week, where the two sides reaching an agreement before the deadline on Friday.
-Expected to rise tariffs on China's imports from China amounting to $ 200 million to 25% from 10% if agreement is not reached by the first of March.
+Economic calendar, Will monitor the markets for any important developments on the trade front, the U.S. - China this week, where the two sides reaching an agreement before the deadline on Friday.
+Expected to raise tariffs on China's imports from China amounting to $ 200 million to 25% from 10% if an agreement is not reached by the first of March.

 Besides trade, there will be important testimony from Fed Chairman Jerome Powell, who appears on Tuesday and Wednesday before congressional committees about the economy and monetary policy.

 Several important economic reports were also expected, with GDP in the fourth quarter, which was delayed by the government's 35-day closure, and the list was issued.

 Represents the next week another big week of earnings season fourth quarter in Wall Street, where advertising for such names as Home Depot (NYSE: HD) and Macy's (NYSE: M).